KenPonta/CheatSheet/docs/user-guides/topic-selection.md

 ## Content Editing Guidelines

 ### When to Edit Content
-- **Too Verbose**: Content is longer than needed for cheat sheet format
+- **Too Verbose**: Content is longer than needed for compact format
 - **Missing Key Points**: Important information was not extracted properly
 - **Unclear Wording**: AI organization changed meaning or clarity
 - **Redundant Information**: Multiple topics contain the same information